Santa Clara, California

 Number of employees:

-The power of teamwork: How Upwork navigated their IPO in collaboration with Shareworks by Morgan Stanley
+The power of teamwork: How Upwork navigated their IPO in collaboration with Shareworks

 As the largest global freelancing website, Upwork matches professionals to businesses seeking specialized talent across 180 countries.
 Every year, millions of jobs are posted on Upwork – whose mission is to create economic opportunities so people have better lives.
 So, it’s fair to say that Upwork knows a thing or two about building strong teams.